Inspiring History Of Harley Davidson Motorcycle That You Must Know

 Following their fame, Harley opened their 1st advertisement.
 Their first ad was shown in the Automobile and Cycle Trade Journal.
 So, the advertisement provided a bare engine.
 Buyers can get it and assemble it through their DIY process.

-The First Official Factory:
+The First Official Factory

 Harley Davidson continued their operation on Juneau Avenue for many years.
-Later, they built the headquarter in the exact location.
+Later, they built the headquarters in the exact location.
 Their tribute to their early workers and production facility helped them become the global motorcycle manufacturing leader.

 In 1905, Harley manufactured 50 motorcycles from their newly established facility.
 The first products were all single-cylinder in 1905 and 1906.
 These motorcycles had 440cc of displacement capacity.
 For the next couple of years, the company kept developing its engines.
 As a result, they came up with V-twin engines.

-The Later Development:
+The Later Development

 After the war, Harley introduced their bicycle line.
 It helped them grab more attention and gain more customers.
 As a result, Harley became the largest motorcycle manufacturer worldwide by 1920, and they started exporting motorcycles to European and Asian markets.
+The Harley Davidson Motorcycle offers additional options for customization, allowing riders to make it their own truly.”

 Multiple Changes In Harley Davidson Ownership